Sebsterio/warmup/README.md

 TODO

+- move on mouse
+- animation in js

 - glare in transition
-- move on mouse
-- animation in js only
 - add content programatically
 - disable videos when not in view